An official website of the State of Oregon

 To help people find affordable housing more easily, the Oregon Health Authority Health Systems Division (HSD) has created an Affordable Housing Inventory.

 Choice Model, formerly The Adult Mental Health Initiative (AMHI), is designed to improve coordination and community responsibility for the delivery of adult mental health services by OHA, CCOs, stakeholders and the community.

 Civil commitment is a process in which a judge decides whether a person who is alleged to be mentally ill should be required to go to a psychiatric hospital or accept other mental health treatment.

-The high prevalence co-occurring substance use and mental health disorders requires concurrent and coordinated identification, evaluation, and treatment.
+Co-occurring substance use and mental health disorders require coordinated identification, evaluation, and treatment.